Wellers0n/pill/README.md

 ## Fullstack typescript/javascript

-Pill uses a stack full `JS/TS` on the frontend and backend, I'm making this project to improve my skills!
+Pill uses a full stack `JS/TS` frontend and backend.
+This project was made to improve my skills!

 ## Node version

 Use node `v18.12.1`

-## Initiating in the your PC
+## Initiating on your PC

-- For clone the project `git clone https://github.com/Wellers0n/pill.git`
+- Clone the project: `git clone https://github.com/Wellers0n/pill.git`
-- Enter in the folder `cd pill/`

 ## Install dependencies